 This is what good retaining wall drainage looks like:

-When the wall is no longer able to resist the force behind it, the weakest part will give.
+When the wall can no longer resist the force behind it, the weakest part will give.
 Sometimes, this means that the wall will develop a bulge at this weak spot.
 In other cases, water pressure behind the wall may cause it to lean outward.
-If the pressure is consistent and forceful enough across the wall, it may even buckle.
+It may even buckle if the pressure is consistent and forceful enough across the wall.

 Conversely, this is what bad retaining wall drainage looks like:

-Okay, let’s dive into all the details of this diagram and how to make your retaining wall drain successfully.
+Okay, let’s dive into all the details of this diagram and how to successfully make your retaining wall drain.

 How to Set Up Your Retaining Wall to Drain Properly

 Backfill simply refers to the soil directly behind the wall.
-For proper drainage, the first 12 inches of space behind a retaining wall should be filled with crushed stone or gravel.
+The first 12 inches of space behind a retaining wall should be filled with crushed stone or gravel for proper drainage.
 This is so that when water gets into the space, it does not become bogged down in soil but instead can flow down the wall to the drains or weep holes.
 Many designs allow for the top six inches of space behind a wall to be filled with native soil, so that the area can be used for planting.

 Soil compaction is most important for creating strength, but it also makes the dirt less permeable and reduces the ability of water to seep into the space behind the wall.
 The soil behind the layer of gravel backfill is the target for this step.
-Proper compaction involves the use of a plate compactor or similar tool, not just stomping on the soil with your boots.
+Proper compaction involves using a plate compactor or similar tool, not just stomping on the soil with your boots.

 Pipe drains, also known as toe drains, are perforated pipes that collect water along the length of the wall and drain it to the outside.
 Some of these drains are vented through the front of the retaining wall, while others may run the length of the wall and drain out to the sides.
 Pipe drains are usually installed at the base of the wall, but taller walls and those with additional drainage needs may require multiple pipe drains at varying heights.
 Pipe drains must be vented at least every 30 to 50 feet, and the use of rodent mesh is frequently necessary to prevent debris from getting into the pipes and clogging them.